Skip to content

 2. Speak naturally.
 There’s no time limit.

-3. Release the key.
-Odin stops recording and immediately begins processing.
+3. Press the key again to stop.
+Odin registers your query and immediately begins processing.

 4. Listen — a voice response plays through your speakers within a few seconds.

-Odin takes a screenshot of your screen at the moment you release the key, so it has context for your question.
+That second press is the step people most often miss — it’s how Odin knows you’re finished.
+Odin takes a screenshot of your screen at the moment you stop, so it has context for your question.

 Hotkey